bryangreener/Denso/README.md

 # Denso Summer Internship 2018

 This repository contains programs and scripts written while working at Denso during Summer 2018.
-These programs focus on improving work flow for a domain administrator and speed up the process of GPO migrations by improving on the tools provided by Microsoft.
+These programs focus on improving work flow for a domain administrator and speed up the process of GPO migrations by improving on the tools provided by Microsoft and creating necessary tools that Microsoft failed to provide.

 ## Getting Started